dvcarrillo/computer-graphics/README.md

 # Computer Graphics Basics
 ![openGL-figure](https://raw.githubusercontent.com/dvcarrillo/computer-graphics-basics/master/screenshot.png "Figure and lights with flat shadowing")

-This program contains works on Computer Graphics using OpenGL and C++.
+**This program contains works on Computer Graphics using OpenGL and C++.**
 It is part of the course of Informática Gráfica at the University of Granada, so I expect it to be used as a reference for everyone interested in this matter, but please avoid copying it.
-That is also the reason why the program is fully in Spanish.
+That is also the reason why the program is completely in Spanish.

 ## Includes
 Practices 1 to 4 of the subject: